DONKEY

 again graphical limitations prohibited the use of such a large character in an

 action game.
-The style of platforming was also different, as this time around
+The style of platforming was also different as this time around

-Junior had to climb a series of vines while knocking objects onto enemies to
+Junior had to climb a series of vines in order to reach Donkey Kong’s cage at

 predecessor, it featured four distinct levels repeated with increasing